Holiday Pay

 What Is Holiday Pay?

 Holiday pay is any form of alternative compensation an employer offers employees during holidays.
 It may take the form of fully or partially paid time off or of a bonus or additional hourly pay for work performed on a holiday.
-The most common idea associated with holiday pay in the United States is that of employers paying “time-and-a-half,” or 150 percent of normal hourly wages, to employees who work on holidays.
+The most common idea associated with holiday pay in the United States is that of employers paying “time-and-a-half,” or 150% of normal hourly wages, to employees who work on holidays.

 Is Holiday Pay Required by Law?

 International employment laws often require employers to provide paid time off during important holidays.
-In the U.S., however, paid holidays off are not required by law, nor are there any requirements that an employer offer additional compensation for work performed during holidays.
+In the US, however, paid holidays off are not required by law, nor are there any requirements that an employer offer additional compensation for work performed during holidays.
 Federal law states that employers must provide reasonable accommodation to employees for the celebration of religious holidays, but even so, they are not required to give any holiday time off or additional pay.

 HRIS software just got better.